Updated 28/05/2026

 How long does it take to develop B12 deficiency?

-Given hepatic B12 stores of 2-5mg and daily requirements of 2-3 micrograms, clinical deficiency typically develops over 2-5 years following absorption cessation.
+Given hepatic B12 stores and daily requirements, clinical deficiency typically develops over several years following absorption cessation.
 However, neurological symptoms can appear before hematological changes, making early detection challenging.

 Source: Vitamin B12 absorption can be viewed as a biochemical obstacle course